couchbaselabs/couchbase-java-workshop/README.md

 # Couchbase Java Workshop

-In this workshop you'll learn how to use the Couchbase Java SDK and AngularJS to create a full stack web application that can perform CRUD operations via an API.
+In this workshop you'll learn how to create a full stack Java web application with a CRUD API using AngularJS and Couchbase Server.

 This document will help you through the process for building such an application.

 ## What's Included

-This tutorial is based on a demo application, [try-cb-java](https://www.github.com/couchbaselabs/try-cb-java), designed to show the features of the Couchbase Java SDK.
+This tutorial is based on a demo application, [try-cb-java](https://www.github.com/couchbaselabs/try-cb-java), designed to show the features of the Couchbase Java SDK in the form of a simple travel example similar to popular booking websites like Expedia and Amadeus.

 You may be viewing this tutorial from your web browser via GitHub or on your local file system after cloning the repository.
 Whatever the scenario, you should see the following files and directories: